SoftwareAG/c8y-docs/src/documents/guides/java/developing-services-client.html.md

 #### Sending a message:

-To send a sms message using the Api, prepare the message with send message request builder and call send message function of the Api with the message.
+To send a sms message using the API, prepare the message with send message request builder and call send message function of the API with the message.

     SendMessageRequest smsMessage = SendMessageRequest.builder()
             .withSender(Address.phoneNumber("<phone number>"))